BenWestgate/Bails/DESIGN_SCOPE.md

 _No code has been written for any of the following and unclear scope or value-proposition of features.
 Insufficiently different from L3, suggest to prioritize and combine._

 - Restore codex32 seed backups either <i>Persistently</i> creating the encrypted wallet in `$HOME/Persistent/.bitcoin/wallets` or <i>Offline</i> in RAM `/tmp/wallets` RAM (for cold storage)
+  - This is also known as a Stateless signer or Amnesic Wallet, CodexQR strongly reccomended for fast spending recovery
 - Option to store a persistent watch-only wallet when restored to RAM (for a savings account that keeps the seed & private keys offline on paper)
 - Display a QR code of the public descriptor to make a watch-only wallet across an airgap
 - Scan a descriptor QR code or paste and import the watch-only wallet into Bitcoin Core (yeti cold, hwws, airgapped PCs, etc)
 - Display & scan PSBT QRs for crossing the airgap when signing a transaction
-- Install option to create always offline Bails signing devices (no Persistent folder needed, welcome screen needed to persist Offline mode)
+- Install option to create always offline read-only Bails signing devices (no Persistent folder needed, welcome screen needed to persist Offline mode)
 - Only 1 PC is required.
-Online & Offline Bails USBs are made.
+Online & Offline Bails USBs are made
-- The signed PSBT can be saved to the Online Bails persistent storage with both simultaneously inserted. (insufficient space on old laptops)
+- The signed PSBT can be saved to the Online Bails persistent storage with both simultaneously inserted. (insufficient physical space between USB ports on old laptops MacBook)
-- Use BIP85 to allow one seed backup to create multiple wallets [possible codex32 extension for this, postpone]
+- Use BIP85 to allow one seed backup to create multiple wallets [possible codex32 extension for this]
   - BIP85 could allow restoring a hot wallet and offline savings account or a normal and no-KYC wallet from one seed backup.
-Or make secret wallets you can deny exist until your seed is restored. [unclear feature]
+Or make secret wallets you can deny exist until your seed is restored.
+Or make panic mode wallets to reveal under duress.
-- DVD backups of the Bails USB data (more durable??) [unclear benefits]
+- DVD backups of the Bails USB data (more durable??)

 ## Bails L3 Scope ([Multi-key](https://bitcoin.design/guide/how-it-works/private-key-management/multi-key/) [Investment Wallet](https://bitcoin.design/guide/how-it-works/private-key-management/overview/#picking-a-scheme-for-your-product))
 _No code has been written for any of the following, unclear scope and value-proposition of features._

 - Coordinate 2-of-2 multi-sig between `Bails/hi` (a checking+savings account) and `Bails/Offline` (an always offline PC)
-- `Bails/hi` would gain an additional location and become the 1st key in multi sig
+- `Bails/hi` would add an additional share and become the 1st key in multisig
 - `Bails/Offline` would be the 2nd key and backed up with a 3-of-3 shares w/ a share derived from the hash of `Bails/hi` seed and another derived from passphrase
 - Minimum 7 locations needed, only 1 would store 2 shares giving away the possible 2-of-2, `Bails/hi` would NOT need to be rotated just an extra share generated & stored
 - Descriptors do NOT need to be stored in 2-of-2 multi sig, but could be for deposit convenience at expense of privacy
-- If a watch-only wallet is stored, recommend to heavily encrypt by seed hash of `Bails/hi` or `Bails/Offline`, as knowing either seed would allow finding the taproot and spent addresses on blockchain.
+- If a watch-only wallet is stored, recommend to heavily encrypt by gpg key derived from masterkey of `Bails/hi` or `Bails/Offline, as knowing either seed would allow finding the taproot and spent addresses on blockchain.

 ## Bails L4 Scope ([Multi-party Multi-key](https://bitcoin.design/guide/how-it-works/private-key-management/overview/#shared-schemes) [Life Savings Shared Wallet](https://bitcoin.design/guide/shared-wallet/))
 _No code has been written for any of the following, unclear value proposition and/or scope of features._

 - Coordinate multi-party multi-sigs between multiple Bails/2-of-2 users for inheritance.
 Threshold must require at least 1 offline signature
+  - Almost certainly going to use an existing GUI coordinator for this than write new code.
+Open an issue with recommended multisig coordinators.
 - Option to decay the Bails/2-of-2 to 1-of-2 or the multi-party multi sig to reduce lost risk after LONG time spans (5 years recommended)
+  - Almost certainly going to use an existing GUI coordinator for this than write new code.
+Such as Liana or maybe Arctica.
+- This will also be the way to include even more signing devices in a multisig than Bails/2-of-2, it's recommended the other keys in the multisig are backed up with codex32 and managed with Bitcoin Core but not enforced.